BSoDium/BSoDium/README.md

 ### Hey there 👋

 <p>
-  📖  I'm a Software developer and computer science student at <a href="https://www.enseeiht.fr/">ENSEEIHT</a>, interested in 3D rendering, computer graphics and physics simulations.
+  📖  I'm a Software developer and former computer science student at <a href="https://www.enseeiht.fr/">ENSEEIHT</a>, interested in 3D rendering, computer graphics and physics simulations.
 Feel free to explore my projects, contributions are welcome !
 </p>
 <p>
 🚀  Currently working on the <a href="https://github.com/BSoDium/lidar">Lidar</a> project, drop a star if you want to keep track of it / contribute with some ideas.